itascaconsulting/cam/README.md

 study and the S3 bucket name, it will look something like this (your URL will be different):

 Website: http://my-study-name-databucket-17c4yhty0nr5a.s3-website.us-east-2.amazonaws.com

 S3 Bucket: my-study-name-databucket-17c4yhty0nr5a

 ### Creating a parametric datafile

-Create a Python program to run the cases in your parameter study.
+In this step you create a Python program to run the cases in your parameter study.

+The example provided here is based on the Prandtl's wedge example from the FLAC3D manual.
+In the FLAC3D example, cohesion is constant, in this example the cohesion of the top 5 layers of zones is varied individually and the force displacement curve is measured.

 See the example [prandtls_wedge.py](prandtls_wedge.py).
 For parameters you want to vary wrap the variables like this:

 `cohesion_array = np.array({cohesion_array})`

+Any results you want to save should be added to the `result` dictionary at the end of the file.

-### Defining parameter study cases
+### Defining parameter study cases and adding them to the queue

-The file [create_cases.py](create_cases.py) defines the range or properties
+The file [create_cases.py](create_cases.py) defines the range of values that the unknowns should take.
+In this example, a hierarchical latin hypercube is used to vary the cohesion of 5 layers from 0.5e5 Pa to 5e5 Pa.

 `python create_cases.py`

 ### Attaching the Itasca software to the network

 - Open the website given in the configure step.
 The top of this web site contains a one-line Python program.
 Copy this line.
 - Open FLAC3D, 3DEC, or PFC3D